S-W-Leong/TouchNoGo-finhack/FRAUD_OPS_MARKET_RESEARCH_2026-04-25.md

 7. Show the replay lab changing a policy threshold and the caught-vs-friction tradeoff.

 ## Office-Hours Wedge Test

-Using the `office-hours` forcing-question lens, the best wedge here is even narrower than "fraud ops."

 ### 1. Who is the desperate user?